 - Loss of peripheral vision

-Vision therapy can often treat these issues, but it’s critical to wait until you have been cleared by a medical professional and your local driving agency (DMV) before attempting to drive after a stroke.
+Vision therapy can often treat these issues.
+However, it is still critical to be cleared by a medical professional and a local driving agency (DMV) before returning to driving after stroke.

 3. Cognitive effects

 Driving a car not only requires physical strength and endurance, it also takes a significant amount of mental agility.
-Cognitive skills needed to drive safely after stroke include memory, concentration, problem-solving, multi-tasking, and way-finding skills.
+Cognitive functions needed to drive safely after stroke include memory, concentration, problem-solving, multi-tasking, and way-finding skills.
 While a stroke can damage these skills, practicing cognitive training exercises can help survivors improve their cognition.

-Self-Assessing Signs that a Person Should Not Drive After a Stroke
+Warning Signs that a Survivor is Unsafe to Drive After Stroke

-Therefore, family members and caretakers should watch carefully for signs that the person is not ready to drive after stroke.
+Therefore, family members and caretakers should watch carefully for signs that an individual is not ready to drive after stroke.
 Some of these signs include:

 - Drifting across lanes